 The cost to transport an animal ranges, depending on the number on each run.
 On average, it costs about $10 per animal per trip.
 Transports are paid for by donations and grants (when available).

 Transports are free for receiving rescues.
 All that receiving rescues are required to pay are for health certificates, rabies vaccines, and any other medical care that they require or request prior to departure.

 A.A.R.F. only works with local animal shelters that vaccinate all animals on intake and only shelters that communicate openly and honestly about medical and behavioral issues that their animals are experiencing.
 In addition, these shelter absolutely must spay or neuter all animals prior to adoption.

 So what’s next?

-If you are a local shelter and want us to help you save animals from your facility, please complete our shelter inquiry form.
-(Coming soon!)
+If you are a local shelter and want us to help you save animals from your facility, please contact us at [email protected].

-If you are a receiving rescue in the north, and are interested in accepting animals, please fill out our shelter partner form.
-(Coming soon!)
+If you are a receiving rescue in the north, and are interested in accepting animals, please contact us at [email protected].